git-moss/DrivenByMossWiki/Novation-Launchpad.md

 * **Click** - Toggle the metronome
 * **Shift+Click** - Tap Tempo
 * **Undo** - Undo.
 Press Shift for Redo.
-* **Delete** - Like pressing the delete key.
-Hold the button for additional functionality in combination with other buttons knobs, see the view explanations below.
+* **Delete** - Hold the button for additional functionality in combination with other buttons knobs, see the view explanations below.
 * **Quantise** - Quantises the selected clip.
 * **Duplicate** - Always duplicates the first selected clip on the current track if pressed with no other button.
   * Launchpad Pro: Keep the Duplicate button pressed and select a clip in session mode to duplicate it
   * Launchpad Pro: Keep the Duplicate button pressed and select a pad from the 1st row when a track mode is on to duplicate the track.
+  * Launchpad Pro: Keep the Duplicate button pressed and select a scene to duplicate it.
 * **Shift+Duplicate** - Toggle repeat
 * **Double** - Start/Stop playback.
 Double click to move play cursor to start of song.
 * **Shift+Double** - Creates a new clip on the selected track and slot, starts play and enables overdub.